Wind-WindKids/winding/samples/sophieandwind/ice.md

 egull_rolling: spread, landscape-oriented
 --
 @left: page, text, portrait-oriented
-Next day, they've been taking off together, again - “This is a tricky one," — Wind said, but you can do it."
+The next day, they lined up on the parallel runways again — “This is a tricky one,” — Wind said, “but you can do it.”

 She lowered her canopy and started her checklist.